flu-crew/smot/paper/paper.md

 `smot` (Simple Manipulation Of Trees) is a command line tool and Python package with the pragmatic goal of distilling large-scale phylogenetic data to facilitate visualization without jeopardizing inference.
-This package offers subsampling algorithms that preserve reference strains and tree topology, algorithms for classifying unlabeled tips given a subset of labeled reference tips, and functions for filtering phylogenetic trees.
+This package offers subsampling algorithms that preserve reference taxa and tree topology, algorithms for classifying unlabeled tips given a subset of labeled reference tips, and functions for filtering phylogenetic trees.
 The `smot` tool has broad application in phylogenetic analysis and we demonstrate its utility using a